Rutgers Restricted Access

-Citations for books, journal material (articles, reviews, review articles, bibliographies, catalogues, abstracts and discographies) are included, as are citations for essays in books (including entries in conference proceedings, festschriften, encyclopedias and exhibition catalogues) pertaining to the Middle Ages and Renaissance (400-1700).
+- Iter Bibliography—This is an index of secondary sources on the Middle Ages and Renaissance (400-1700).
+It includes citations for books, journal material (articles, reviews, review articles, bibliographies, catalogues, abstracts, and discographies), and essays in books (including entries in conference proceedings, festschriften, encyclopedias, and exhibition catalogues).

 Type of coverage

 Citations with indexing and abstracts; some full-text books and journals.